Common surface features of Mars: Layers

-Close, color view of layers and dark dust on floor of Danielson Crater, as seen by HiRISE under HiWish program Boulders are visible in the image.

-Close view of layers on floor of Danielson Crater, as seen by HiRISE under HiWish program Some faults are visible in image.

 Close up view of southern part of Firsoff Crater showing layers, as seen by CTX camera (on Mars Reconnaissance Orbiter).

 Layers in Firsoff Crater, as seen by HiRISE under HiWish program Note: this image field can be found in the previous image of the layers in Firsoff Crater, as seen by CTX camera (on Mars Reconnaissance Orbiter).

 Close-up of layers in Firsoff Crater, as seen by HiRISE Note: this is an enlargement of the previous image of Firsoff Crater.

 Faults and layers in Firsoff Crater, as seen by HiRISE under HiWish program.
 Arrows show location of faults.

 Wide-view of layers, as seen by HiRISE under HiWish program.
 Box shows location of next image.
 Dark parts of image are dark, basalt sand sitting on level places.

 Enlargement of previous image showing a fault and layers.
 Image taken with HiRISE, under HiWish program.

 Layers in Firsoff crater with a box showing the size of a football field Picture taken by HiRISE under HiWish program.

 Layers and faults in Firsoff Crater, as seen by HiRISE under HiWish program.
 Arrows show one large fault, but there are other smaller ones in the picture.

 Light toned butte on floor of crater, as seen by HiRISE under HiWish program.
 Arrows show outcrops of light toned material.
 Light toned material is probably sulfate-rich and similar to material examined by Spirit Rover, and it once probably covered the whole floor.
 Other images below show enlargements of the butte.
 Location is Margaritifer Sinus quadrangle.